What Does Black Mold Look Like In A House?

 There are over 20,000 unique species of black mold.
 While not all are toxic, several common ones carry real health risks to you and your family.
 Don’t take any chances when it comes to black mold — take every sign a serious threat.

-If your wood is rotting, if the black spots come with a dank, musty smell — then you have black mold.
+If your wood is rotting and the black spots come with a dank, musty smell, you have black mold.
 It can appear distinct on different surfaces.
 On wet surfaces, it looks slimy and on dry surfaces, it looks like ash or soot.

 While testing kits are widely available, they are not necessary and could end up being a waste of time and money.